 - Where shall we put the crib?

 Rade worked in a TV production company when we met.
 He likes to cook and write.
-Being fed up with his job the need to have our family business was growing strong so we decided to join forces when our daughter was born.
-His job now is to let me focus on design and studio work.
+He felt the urge for a change in his career.
+The need to have our family business was growing strong, so we decided to join forces when our daughter was born.
+His task now is to let me focus on design and studio work.

-In the summer of 2016, we were lucky enough to find a perfect space in a downtown Skadarlija district in the historical part of Belgrade for our first shop and studio.
-Our families helped us and the new era started on September 1, 2016.
+In the summer of 2016, we were lucky enough to find a perfect space in a downtown Skadarlija district in Belgrade's old part for our first shop and studio.
+Our families helped us, and the new era started on September 1, 2016.

 In October 2017, Re:Art changes its name to Boya Porcelain.
-I needed a new name that will reflect better what I do, my personal approach.
+We needed a new name that will reflect better what I do, my personal approach.

-Yes, it can be broken but if not used with joy of life what is the point.
-Every occasion can be special and we should enjoy the delicacy and beauty of porcelain.
-If it gets broken let’s immediately sing just like my grandma used to do.
-If we take porcelain without the fear of breaking it, but still with special care, we open the door of life-celebrating philosophy behind it.
+Yes, it can be broken, but if not used with the joy of life, what is the point.
+Every occasion can be unique and we should enjoy the delicacy and beauty of porcelain.
+If it gets broken, let's immediately sing just like my grandma used to do.
+If we take China without the fear of breaking it, but with full presence to the moment, we will open the door of life-celebrating philosophy.

 How do I work?

-I use fine French porcelain from Limoges.
-Pigments and glazes are acquired from all over the world - from my home town Belgrade, Hungary, Germany or the USA.
+Most of my pieces are made of porcelain from Limoges, France.
+Pigments and glazes are acquired from all over the world - from my home town Belgrade, Hungary, Germany, Scotland, all the way to the USA.
 I apply liquid 24K gold made by German company Heraeus.
 I recycle porcelain whenever possible.
 Boya shows zero tolerance for heavy metals in pigments even when those are present in legally allowed amounts.

-Every piece takes some ten days to be done.
+Every piece takes at least ten days to be done.

 The whole process is done in the house with no outsourcing from the moment a raw material enters the studio.